 But here’s the hard reality: social media, smartphones, and being in-somewhat-constant-contact are not the exception anymore, they’re the norm.
 Whereas outlets like Instagram and Twitter were once fun escapes, they’ve become a vital component of connection in the world we live.
 And while we’re not necessarily living for another moment because of social media…the moments we are living for are the same ones we’re expected to stop, drop, and document to keep our “brand” alive, both online and off.

-Since we can usually see the source in the link preview, look into THAT first – then decide whether you’ll click the bait.
+You can usually see the news source in the link preview.
+Train yourself to look at THAT first – yes, even before thinking about the headline – then decide whether you’ll click and share.
 If it’s real news, there’s a good chance it’s being reported on a more credible news site where you can find real reporting – if it’s not, then it’s not worth reading anyway (no matter HOW much it’s playing to your emotions).

--Practice COMO – the Celebration of Missing Out.
 Feeling envy bubble up when you see someone else doing something you with YOU could do or have, too?
 True jealousy, by definition, is a reaction to the threat of LOSING something you have.
-Envy, however, arises when you find yourself LACKING something someone else has. (*If you’re unsure which is which, here’s a primer on distinguishing the two.)
+Envy, however, arises when you find yourself LACKING something someone else has. (*If you’re unsure which is which,here’s a primer on distinguishing the two.)

 If you find yourself being envious of someone else on social media, ask yourself what about that thing resonates the most.
 What is it you want?
 And then CELEBRATE it for the other person.
 When you choose to celebrate what you want, even when someone ELSE has it, the universe takes a little mental note that you know that opportunity isn’t a limited resource.
 If you see scarcity, you get scarcity.
 Only those who recognize that there’s space out there for them can actually FILL it.
 Plus, in the words of Call Your Girlfriend hosts Ann and Aminatou’s Shine Theory, I don’t shine if you don’t shine.

--Engage wisely.
 It’s called SOCIAL media for a reason: it’s supposed to encourage us to be SOCIAL.
 Would you socialize with someone that made you feel icky?
 Differing opinions is different than downright bad vibes.
-Choose wisely with what and who you engage with, and make sure it does more good than harm.
-If it’s not the kind of social interaction you’d want to have offline, then why are you having it online?
+Choose wisely what and who you engage with.
+Make sure your engagement does more good than harm.
+Basically: If it’s not the kind of social interaction you’d want to have offline, then why are you having it online?

 Before you lose your cool on the web, ask yourself if what you’re posting is the Communicative Quad-fecta: Kind, True, Helpful, and Necessary.
 If it’s not, then maybe give yourself a time-out (counting to 20 taking slow breaths helps) to refocus and regroup.

--Know what you want to say – like, REALLY want to say.
+Like, really, what you truly want to say.
 When you post a photo or update, what’s the overarching message you want to share with your followers?
-Do you want to share a snapshot of something you love – or are you trying to keep up with the social media mavens you see online?
+Do you want to share a snapshot of something you love, spread joy, inform others – or are you trying to keep up with other people’s posts, or use social media as your emotional dumping/venting ground?
 Do you want Likes and comments, or do you want to impart an actual, meaningful message?
 Quality over quantity, especially when it comes to social media.

 A great picture or quote should support a main message or tell others about who you ARE, not steal the show and tell others what they AREN’T. Set a clear intention before you post, and be honest with yourself about WHY you are posting what you’re posting.
 And guess what?
 You DON’T have to keep up with the social media joneses and flood the feed.
 Authenticity in intention always trumps abundance in action.

--Set it and forget it.
 After you’ve posted, let it be!
 It’s tempting to check your activity log every half-minute, refreshing the page to see if someone else has “Liked,” commented, or retweeted what you’ve shared.
 Not only is this a time-suck, it’s a strain on your emotions.
 If you don’t get a surge of attention within minutes, it can seem as if what you had to say or show was not a success, leading you to doubt your credibility, obsess over what you did right or wrong, and agonize over how you can tweak your strategy moving forward.
-All in all…it becomes an abusive relationship that makes you feel like crap.
+It becomes an abusive relationship that makes you feel like crap.